-The main idea behind a pious foundation was that all pay outs should be used for charitable purposes.
+The main idea behind a pious foundation was that the expenses of such foundations should only be made for charitable purposes.
 One rationale for the tax exemption was that these foundations spent money on activities that otherwise had to be financed by taxes directly through the political system.
 A foundation could, however, have more than one purpose (and as a consequence use its revenues in more than one way).
 If only part of the foundation had charitable purposes, then these rules applied only for that part.
 If, for example, half of the foundation's activity had charitable purposes (as stated, e.g., in the statutes of the foundation), half of the income must be spent on charitable purposes, and this half was exempted from income taxation.
-A foundation with multiple purposes could in this way both keep some money within the foundation and spend income on charitable purposes without being required to pay taxes on all income.17
+A foundation with multiple purposes could in this way keep some money within the foundation without being required to use all spent income on charitable purposes (but as a result, such foundations were not completely exempted from income taxation).
+Hence, the degree of tax-exempt income was dependent on the share of income used to support the charitable purposes.
+15